gregphillips03/dsci401/README.md

 valwriter.save;
 ```

++ The ```pd.ExcelWriter()``` method is used to get the data out of the command line (memory), and spit it out to a 'human readable' document.
+I find it makes manipulating the output alot easier if you can do it outside the work environment.

 + Validation Data.

 	> Now is a probably a good time to mention this - all transformation, movements, encoding, 'slicing and dicing', etc. that was applied to the training data, is applied to the validation data.
 Basically, if you've done something special to the data you use to train the model, make sure you've done that to the validation data as well.
 Naturally, with the exception of refitting it.